Lambpato/LSP/README.md

     npm react-webcam
     ```

-3. Import the example database to postgresql.
+3. Copy .env.example
     ```shell
-    mongoimport --db sgt-react database/dump.json
+    cp .env.example .env
     ```

+4. Import the database schema for postgresql.

+    ```shell
+    npm run db:import
+    ```

-4. Start the project.
+5. Start the project.
 Once started you can view the application by opening http://localhost:3000 in your browser.

     ```shell
     npm run dev